directwebremoting/docdwr/readme.txt

 Editing Rules
 -------------
-In order to ensure that the publishing process works properly, there are some rules for editing the documentation:
+In order to ensure that the publishing process works properly, there are some rules for editing the documentation.
+MUST means that failure to follow this rule will break the publishing process, possibly in hard to detect ways.
+SHOULD means that failure to follow the rule is likely to thwart future changes to the publishing process.
-- All links must be relative
+- All links MUST be relative
+- All pages SHOULD have an HTML5 doctype: <!DOCTYPE html>
+- All pages MUST be stored with a .html file extension
+- All elements/attributes SHOULD be valid html5
+- In addition to normal html5 rules, the documents SHOULD be well-formed XML (although they should not include an XML declaration <?xml version="1.0"... and they do not need to be valid beyond the html5 rules) This may help us process the documents using XSL or similar in the future
+- All directories MUST contain an index.html file that links to all of the HTML files within that directory
+- All images/css/js should be stored in the dwr/media directory
+- Page titles SHOULD be succinct, particularly in index.html files, because they are used in the breadcrumbs and menu structure

-- Please keep to the same formatting style as the html around you.
+- Keep to the same formatting style as the html around you.
 In general this means that most content will be formatted with a paragraph on a single line with open and closing tags on the same line.
 Paragraphs are then separated by a single blank line.
 This style means that the HTML is fairly